Netanya Market bombing

-The Netanya Market bombing was a suicide bombing which occurred on 19 May 2002 at the entrance to the main fruit and vegetable open-air market in Netanya.
+The Netanya Market bombing was a suicide bombing which occurred on 19 May 2002 at the entrance to the main fruit and vegetable open-air market in Netanya, Israel.
 The site of the attack was chosen in order to cause maximum number of casualties.
 Three people were killed in the attack, and 56–59 were injured.

 Background

 Netanya has been a frequent target of Palestinian suicide bombers.
 A prior attack on 27 March 2002 at the Park Hotel in Netanya killed 29 people during the Jewish Passover Seder and triggered Operation Defensive Shield, a large Israeli military offensive in the West Bank.

 The attack

 On Sunday, 19 May 2002, during the afternoon hours, a Palestinian suicide bomber disguised as an IDF soldier managed to slip through several police checkpoints with the assistance of a female collaborator.
 The suicide bomber who wore an explosive belt hidden underneath his clothes, packed with nails and bolts, and detonated the explosive device at the entrance to the main open market of the Israeli coastal city of Netanya.
 The blast killed three civilians and injured 56 people, at least 10 of whom were left in severe condition.

 Two Palestinian militant groups, Hamas and the PFLP, claimed responsibility for the attack.
 The attack is thought to have been carried out by the PFLP's Abu Ali Mustapha Brigades.